 Don’t stress over what to get the globetrotters in your life.
 Here are nearly 44 great gift ideas, mostly $50 or less, for every type of traveler.

 Gifts to help them make up for lost travel time

-Scott’s Cheap Flights Premium membership so they never miss a great deal
+Scott’s Cheap Flights Premium or Elite membership so they never miss a great deal

 Yes, we're gonna toot our own horn right off the bat.
 Our team of Flight Experts scours dozens of websites, airlines, and OTAs to find the best deals.
 Members choose the US airports they want to follow, and when we find a deal departing from one of those airports, we send an email with everything you need to know to book the deal.
 We only send exceptional deals for flights on quality airlines, and our members save an average of $550 per ticket.
-Purchase your favorite traveler a gift card for one, two, or five years of Premium membership.
+Purchase your favorite traveler a gift card for one, two, or five years of Premium or Elite membership.

 An Airbnb gift card for accommodations of any style